-Impact Management Actions Implementati on Monitoring Monitoring Responsible person Method of implementation Timeframe for implementation Responsible person Frequency Evidence of compliance All staff must receive environmental awareness training prior to commencement of the activities; The Contractor must allow for sufficient sessions to train all personnel with no more than 20 personnel attending each course; Refresher environmental awareness training is available as and when required; All staff are aware of the conditions and controls linked to the EA and within the EMPr and made aware of their individual roles and responsibilities in achieving compliance with the EA and EMPr; The Contractor must erect and maintain information posters at key locations on site, and the posters must include the following information as a minimum: a) Safety notifications; and b) No littering.
-Environmental awareness training must include as a minimum the following: c) Emergency preparedness and response procedures; d) Emergency procedures;e) Procedures to be followed when working near or
+Impact Management Actions Implementati Implementation Monitoring Responsible person Method of implementation Timeframe for implementation Responsible person Frequency Evidence of compliance All staff must receive environmental awareness training prior to commencement of the activities; The Contractor must allow for sufficient sessions to train all personnel with no more than 20 personnel attending each course; Refresher environmental awareness training is available as and when required; All staff are aware of the conditions and controls linked to the EA and within the EMPr and made aware of their individual roles and responsibilities in achieving compliance with the EA and EMPr; The Contractor must erect and maintain information posters at key locations on site, and the posters must include the following information as a minimum: a) Safety notifications; and b) No littering.
+Environmental awareness training must include as a minimum the following: a) Description of significant environmental impacts, actual or potential, related to their work activities; b) Mitigation measures to be implemented when carrying out specific activities; c) Emergency preparedness and response procedures; d) Emergency procedures; e) Procedures to be followed when working near or

-1 1

 within sensitive areas;

 f) Wastewater management procedures;

 g) Water usage and conservation;

 h) Solid waste management procedures;

 i) Sanitation procedures;

 j) Fire prevention; and

 k) Disease prevention.

 - A record of all environmental awareness training courses

 undertaken as part of the EMPr must be available;

 - Educate workers on the dangers of open and/or unattended

 fires;

 - A staff attendance register of all staff to have received

 environmental awareness training must be available.

 - Course material must be available and presented in

 appropriate languages that all staff can understand.